 Q. Who can attend?

-A. Though only members of the World Service Conference (Board of Trustees, Delegates and Executive Director of the S-Anon World Service Office) are permitted to participate in the discussion and vote on motions, anyone from the S-Anon fellowship may attend the meeting as an observer to watch the proceedings.
+A. Only members of the World Service Conference (Board of Trustees, Area Delegates and Executive Director of the S-Anon World Service Office) are permitted to participate in the discussion and vote on motions.
+Anyone from the S-Anon fellowship may attend the meeting as an observer to watch the proceedings when the WSC is an in-person event, but technical requirements currently do not allow for observers when the WSC is virtual.

 Return to question list.